Stan. S. Katz

 The people we choose to honor, shape and inspire our future

-Theodore Roosevelt (October 27, 1858 – January 6, 1919) a man of and ahead of his time.
+Theodore Roosevelt (October 27, 1858 – January 6, 1919) a Man of and ahead of his Time.
 Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: Abraham Lincoln, Abraham Lincoln Birthplace Memorial, Alice in Asia The 1905 Taft Mission to Asia, Alice Roosevelt, Andrew Carnegie, Baron Eiichi Shibusawa, Baron Shibusawa, Colonel Theodore Roosevelt, Cornelius Vanderbilt, Crowded Hours, Edith Roosevelt, Eiichi Shibusawa, Emperor Meiji, Hilliard Harper, Iyesato Tokugawa, Kazuo Kodama, Kenko Sone Director of Global Communications, Kermit Roosevelt, Pam Kragen, President Taft, President Theodore Roosevelt, President William Howard Taft, Prince Iyesato Tokugawa, Professor Claire Langham, Shibusawa Eiichi Memorial Foundation and Museum, Smithsonian exhibit on Japan, Stan S. Katz, Stan S. Katz archives, Stan S. Katz blog, Taft and Japan, Teddy Roosevelt, Teddy Roosevelt's Secret Mission to Japan, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, THE NATIONAL ARCHIVES OF JAPAN, Theodore Roosevelt, Theodore Roosevelt and Andrew Carnegie, Theodore Roosevelt and F.D.R., Theodore Roosevelt and Franklin Delano Roosevelt, U.S. Japan relations, Unknown stories about Theodore Roosevelt, William Howard Taft
+Filed Under: Tokugawa Archives Tagged With: Abraham Lincoln, Abraham Lincoln Birthplace Memorial, Alice in Asia The 1905 Taft Mission to Asia, Alice Longworth Roosevelt, Alice Roosevelt, Alice Roosevelt autobiography, Andrew Carnegie, Baron Eiichi Shibusawa, Baron Shibusawa, Colonel Theodore Roosevelt, Cornelius Vanderbilt, Crowded Hours, Edith Roosevelt, Eiichi Shibusawa, Emperor Meiji, Hilliard Harper, Iyesato Tokugawa, Kazuo Kodama, Kenko Sone Director of Global Communications, Kermit Roosevelt, Pam Kragen, President Taft, President Theodore Roosevelt, President William Howard Taft, Prince Iyesato Tokugawa, Professor Claire Langham, Secret Diplomacy, Secret Presidential missions, Shibusawa Eiichi Memorial Foundation and Museum, Smithsonian exhibit on Japan, Stan S. Katz, Stan S. Katz archives, Stan S. Katz blog, Taft and Japan, Teddy Roosevelt, Teddy Roosevelt's Secret Mission to Japan, The Art of Peace, The Art of Peace biography, The Emperor and the Spy, THE NATIONAL ARCHIVES OF JAPAN, Theodore Roosevelt, Theodore Roosevelt and Andrew Carnegie, Theodore Roosevelt and F.D.R., Theodore Roosevelt and Franklin Delano Roosevelt, U.S. Japan, U.S. Japan Diplomacy, U.S. Japan relations, Unknown History about Theodore Roosevelt, Unknown stories about Theodore Roosevelt, William Howard Taft

 Former Presidents Theodore Roosevelt & William Howard Taft secretly attend a 1915 diplomatic banquet in N.Y.C. honoring the visit of Baron Shibusawa.
 Their goal to establish a strong US Japan alliance for World War One.
 This photo was only recently discovered.